-Only full-time continuous service at a university will be included in determining completion of the probationary period, except where a break in service was pursuant to an approved leave of absence.
-A period of approved leave of absence shall be excluded from the requisite period for completion of the probationary period unless the president of the university specified in writing prior to the leave of absence that it shall be included in the probationary period.
+Only full-time continuous service at East Tennessee State University will be included in determining completion of the probationary period, except where a break in service was pursuant to an approved leave of absence.
+A period of approved leave of absence shall be excluded from the requisite period for completion of the probationary period unless the President specified in writing prior to the leave of absence that it shall be included in the probationary period.
 Leaves of absence may not be granted retroactively.
 A faculty member may apply for a maximum of two (2) leaves of absence in one-year increments so long as the total probationary period (not including the leaves of absence) does not exceed six years.
 Requests for a second extension follow the same procedure and are subject to the same considerations as the original extension.
-See ETSU's Personnel Policy Manual PPP-21 [http://www.etsu.edu/humanres/relations/PPP21.aspx] for more information.